jchip/universal-nvm/README.md

 **Linux:**

 Creates a systemd user environment file at `~/.config/environment.d/10-jchip-universal-nvm.conf`.
-This file is read by systemd-based desktop environments at login and makes nvm available to:
+This file is read by systemd-based desktop environments at login and makes Universal NVM available to:
 - All GUI applications launched from the desktop
 - Applications started by systemd user services
 - Any process in your user session